 After graduating from Ridley, Lindsay headed to Northwestern University, where she was high-scorer, captain and team MVP for varsity Field Hockey.
 She received the Alfred S. Wiltberger Scholarship in 2001 for outstanding service to athletics and contributing inspiration, leadership and allegiance to the university.
 Lindsay chose to pay forward the benefits and opportunities sport had afforded her; she became a teacher and coach at prestigious institutions such as St. Andrew’s School in Delaware and the International School of Boston.

-“Regarding lessons learned from sports: in addition to the usual discipline, leadership, teamwork and resilience, I benefitted greatly from stellar female athletic coaching role models.
+“In addition to the usual discipline, leadership, teamwork and resilience, I benefitted greatly from stellar female athletic coaching role models.
 My master’s degree thesis at Dartmouth College, ‘Female Athletic College Coaches and Motherhood,’ attests to that.
 I have tried to transmit their knowledge, strategies and attitudes and that of my own experience to the hundreds of young athletes I have coached in my career.”